ejimeneztejero/PSDM/README.md

 ## Inputs
 - The software requires MCS seismic marine field data in Seismic Unix (.su) format.
 - Navigation: An ASCII file containing the geometry/navigation information.
 - Parameter File: A configuration file (read during execution) where you specify which algorithm to use (eikonal, kirchoff or RTM), velocity models, grid dimensions, and algorithm-specific parameters.
-This parameter file "parfile" is included in the PSDM folder.
+An input file "parfile" is included in this folder as an example.

 ## Documentation and testing
 - Manual: A detailed PDF manual is currently under construction and will be added to the repository soon.